18 min. to read

-The inner workings of our computers, televisions, MP3 players and the like are something most of us never think about, much less look at.
-Getting up close and personal with the discreet components within them can give those parts an almost-alive appearance that can be disturbing and captivating.
+The inner workings of our computers, televisions, MP3 players, and the like are something most of us never think about, much less look at.
+Getting up close and personal with the discrete components within them can give those parts an almost-alive appearance that can be disturbing and captivating.

 Reveal the complexity of vacuum tubes from vintage radios.
 Offer a perspective that shows an IC chip as a monolithic hulk.
 Show the smoke rising from a boiling drop of solder securing a lead to a PC board.
 Getting in close to these devices can fuel your creative engine for some time.
 NOTE: Exercise caution when working with any electronics.
 Even disconnected, some components can store lethal charges.

 Cold weather brings some unique opportunities for macro photographs.
 Frost creates those delicate patterns on windows and decorates lawns, trees, shrubs, and even your car.
 All you need to do is bundle up and get out there with the camera.

 Be very gentle with your outdoor subjects.
 The structures of this phenomenon are brittle, so just a touch can be enough to bring them crashing down.
 It's always interesting to use sunlight for backlighting, etc. but remember that frost won't last long in the light.
 Try using an external flash for lighting effects while the sun is still low.

 Have you ever noticed the wide variety in the eyes of creatures on our planet?
 The differences range from subtle to complex and the best way to realize them is to get in really close.
 Even our own eyes take on a whole new uniqueness at the macro level.

 This is a macro subject that you could dedicate a good portion of your lifetime to photographing.
 Insects and arachnids alone offer thousands of fascinating examples.
 The reptile kingdom also offers some truly unique eyes.